ian-bateman/os-xtoo/README.md

 ## Eclipse IDE
 There are no plans to package Eclipse IDE from source.
-We are [Netbeaners] (https://netbeans.org).
+We are [Netbeaners](https://netbeans.org).
 That will be added someday but for now is maintained fairly well in Gentoo's main repository.
 Due to being dependencies of other applications.
 Many pieces of Eclipse IDE are packaged from source and more are being added.
 Only as needed as part of